IsaacIndex/yap-live-tool/README.md

 - `-d DEVICE` — audio device identifier passed to `ffmpeg -f avfoundation`; defaults to `:0` (macOS default input).
 Use the list command above to discover device IDs.
 - `-s SOURCE_LOCALE` — locale Yap should transcribe (e.g. `en-US`, `es-ES`, `ja-JP`).
 This flag is required when you want meaningful results.
 - `-t TARGET_LANG` — ISO language code for translation.
-When set, each transcription is piped through `uvx llm -m mlx-community/Llama-3.2-1B-Instruct-4bit`.
-If translation fails, the script falls back to the raw transcription.
+When set, transcriptions are queued and translated asynchronously in small batches through `ollama run $TRANSLATION_MODEL` (default `llama3.1:8b`).
+The live window shows the source caption immediately with a pending marker and updates again when the translated line arrives.
+You can override the model with `TRANSLATION_MODEL`, the batch size with `TRANSLATION_BATCH`, and the idle flush window (seconds) with `TRANSLATION_FLUSH_SECS`.
+If translation fails, the script falls back to the raw transcription and records the error details.
 - `-n SEG_SECONDS` — length of each recorded chunk in seconds (default `2`).
 Shorter chunks reduce latency, longer chunks can improve accuracy.
 - `-w WINDOW` — how many recent lines to keep visible in the terminal (default `3`).

 To change the built-in defaults (log directory, model name, chunk length, etc.), edit the variable assignments near the top of `live_yap.sh`.

+When translation is enabled you can also tweak the asynchronous batching behaviour with environment variables:

+- `TRANSLATION_MODEL` — Ollama model to use (default `llama3.1:8b`).
+- `TRANSLATION_BATCH` — number of transcriptions sent per Ollama prompt (default `3`).
+- `TRANSLATION_FLUSH_SECS` — idle seconds before flushing a partial batch (default `1.0`).
+- Translation errors for each session are captured in `logs/yap_live_YYYYMMDD_HHMMSS_errors.log` when translation is enabled.

 ## Tips & Troubleshooting
 - **No audio captured:** Double-check the `-d` device ID.
 On macOS you may need to approve microphone access for your terminal.